 Give yourself a true assessment.
-Often people will claim, I can drink caffeine and go to bed, I can be on the computer up until my bedtime.
+Often people claim, I can drink caffeine in the evening and go to sleep or I can be on the computer up until my bedtime.
 I was one of those people.
 When I struggled with falling asleep, my husband would tell me to get off the computer in the evening, but I didn't think that was the problem - but indeed it contributed to my insomnia.
 These stimulants or activities can make you wired or have a subtle affect that will harm your ability to fall asleep.

 If you are serious about getting a good night's sleep and are tired of feeling groggy during the day, I encourage you to practice these simple sleep hygiene recommendations for an extended period of time.
 Oh I know, you are saying to yourself I've tried these before, however a couple of days or even weeks is not enough to establish new habits.
 They need to be followed consistently over weeks and months to be effective.